johnridesabike/bikewalklife/posts/2021/07/city-of-baltimore-sued-due-to-sidewalk-conditions-and-accessibility.md

   alt: ''
   caption: ''
 external_link: https://nextcity.org/daily/entry/in-baltimore-disability-advocates-are-suing-over-sidewalk-conditions
+excerpt: >
+  Disability advocates have pushed Baltimore officials to improve the conditions of their sidewalks for a while.
+Since city hasn't been responsive, the people are now suing.

 ---
 Disability advocates have pushed Baltimore officials to improve the conditions of their sidewalks for a while.
 Since city hasn't been responsive, the people are now suing.